rvsitebuilder/developer-docs/en/creating-new-app.md

 # Creating New App

+## Public App

+You can find public apps on [RVsitebuilder App Marketplace](https://apps.rvsitebuilder.com/).
+Applications to make your website to be more powerful and functional.

 ## Private App

 We provide Developer app on RVsitebuilder marketplace that help you create a new app.
 Save you a lot time manually create app scaffolding.